 MarineMax to acquire Intrepid Powerboats

 MarineMax announced that it has entered into a definitive agreement to acquire Intrepid Powerboats (Intrepid), a premier manufacturer of powerboats.
-MarineMax expects the acquisition to close before December 31, 2021, and to be accretive in its first full twelve-month period.
+MarineMax expects the acquisition to close before December 31, 2021, and to be accretive in its first full twelve-month period, according to the company's release.

 Intrepid Powerboats is recognized as a world class producer of customized boats, carefully reflecting the unique desires of each individual owner.
 Based in Largo, Florida, Intrepid follows a direct-to-consumer distribution model and produced revenue in excess of $60 million in the last twelve months.
 Intrepid has received many awards and accolades for its innovations and high-quality craftsmanship that create industry leading products in their categories.